CMTA/DocumentEngine/README.md

 # DocumentEngine  (ERC-1643)

+> This project is not audited !
+>
+> If you want to use this project, perform your own verification or send an email to [admin@cmta.ch](mailto:admin@cmta.ch).

 The `DocumentEngine` is an external contract to manage documents through [*ERC-1643*](https://github.com/ethereum/EIPs/issues/1643), a standard proposition to manage document on-chain.
 This standard is notably used by [ERC-1400](https://github.com/ethereum/eips/issues/1411) from Polymath.

 The documentEngine is planned to be used by other smart contract,e.g CMTAT token, to store documents on their behalf.